menghui-zhou/menghui-zhou.github.io/_pages/about.md

 - The Fortieth AAAI Conference on Artificial Intelligence (AAAI), 2026
-- This paper proposes a Dimensionality-Aware Rate Reduction (DARR) framework, which theoretically and empirically refines the Maximal Coding Rate Reduction (MCR²) principle by introducing a rough coding principle—showing that in supervised learning, using a larger coding precision to encode features more coarsely improves model fitting and generalization.
+- This paper proposes a Dimensionality-Aware Rate Reduction (DARR) framework, which refines the Maximal Coding Rate Reduction (MCR²) by introducing a rough coding principle—showing that in supervised learning, using a larger coding precision to encode features more coarsely improves model generalization.

 </div>
 </div>